popphp/pop-debug/README.md

 one storage object.
 The handlers are wired to listen to and track various aspects of the application and push their results to the storage object to be retrieved at a later time.

-In this simple example, we can set up a generic message handler to storage its triggered messages in a file.
+In this simple example, we can set up a generic message handler to store its triggered messages in a file.

 ```php
 use Pop\Debug\Debugger;